2nd Congress of the Communist Party (Bolsheviks) of Ukraine: General overview of the congress

-In order to prevent separatist tendencies in party building, the 8th Congress of the RCP(b) in March 1919 adopted a special resolution in which the existence of Soviet republican parties in Ukraine, Latvia, Lithuania and Belarus was actually recognized as temporary (the need for the functioning of a single centralized CP was emphasized), while it is stated that the Central Committees of Ukrainian, Latvian, and Lithuanian communist parties enjoy the rights of regional party committees and will be fully subordinated to the Central Committee of the RCP(b).
+To prevent separatist tendencies in party building, the 8th Congress of the RCP(b) in March 1919 adopted a special resolution in which the existence of Soviet republican parties in Ukraine, Latvia, Lithuania and Belarus was actually recognized as temporary (the need for the functioning of a single centralized CP was emphasized), while it is stated that the Central Committees of Ukrainian, Latvian, and Lithuanian communist parties enjoy the rights of regional party committees and will be fully subordinated to the Central Committee of the RCP(b).
 Meanwhile, views opposed to the principles of party building decreed by the Central Committee of the RCP(b) became widespread among the Bolsheviks of Ukraine.
 Based on the right of the Ukrainian people to an independent Soviet state, individual members of the CP(b)U argued for the independence of the Ukrainian CP.
-In 1919, V. Shahray and S. Mazlakh published the brochure "To the wave.
+In 1919, V. Shakhray and S. Mazlakh published the brochure "To the wave.
 What is happening in Ukraine and with Ukraine", which actually became the ideological platform of Ukrainian national communism.
 The authors of the brochure were expelled from the party, but another group of party workers (H. Lapchinskyi, P. Popov, Ya.
 Lander, etc.) took similar positions.
 The Central Committee of the RCP(b) qualified such actions as nationalist and divisive, and reprimanded their leaders.
 The replenishment of the CP(b)U with left elements of Ukrainian socialist parties (Ukrainian social democrats – independents and Ukrainian social revolutionaries – strugglers) increased the circle of supporters among the Ukrainian Bolsheviks of national-communist views.